by Bruce Wenning

 Many researchers and ecological restorationists have identified a constellation of traits or characteristics that better define what the term ‘invasive plant’ really means.
 These traits are shared by most exotic invasive plant species with some species expressing more of these traits than others.

-To better understand invasive plant behavior expressed by these species, I will review the eight ecological traits that were presented by Boston area ecological restorationist Josh Ellsworth at the Ecological Landscaping Association’s 2005 Winter Conference, Marlborough, Massachusetts.
+To better understand invasive plant behavior expressed by these species, I will review the eight ecological traits that were presented by Boston area ecological restorationist Josh Ellsworth at the Ecological Landscape Alliance’s 2005 Winter Conference, Marlborough, Massachusetts.

 According to Ellsworth, the eight eco-traits or characteristics have been categorized for a better description of exotic invasive plant behavior.
 Keep in mind that some of these plants share more of these invasive traits than others.
 Where possible, I have taken the liberty to add more examples to raise awareness for the novice.